 - Continue pruning with a purpose.
-It’s easy to get caught up in Spring Garden Mania, at the ready with clippers and pruners, but please resist clipping just for the sake of clipping.
-Pruning should always be done with a purpose in mind — to remove suckers or dead/diseased growth, to control shape, or to encourage healthy growth and flowering.
+It’s easy to get caught up in over-pruning, but please resist clipping just for the sake of clipping.
+Pruning should always be done with a purpose in mind; to remove suckers, dead or diseased growth, to control shape, or to encourage healthy growth and flowering.
 Have spring-flowering shrubs or trees?
-Wait til after they’ve bloomed to do any light pruning.
+Wait until after they’ve bloomed to do any light pruning.

 - Be prepared to cover and protect.
-Have row covers, freeze cloth, clothes, tarps, or sheets on hand for those late season cold snaps.
-Where we live, we almost never get a freeze after March 1, but this year, it happened.
-Luckily, we quickly protected our tender tropical plants and everything was toasty warm with no freeze damage.
+Have row covers, freeze cloth, clothes, tarps, or sheets on hand for those late-season cold snaps.

 - Schedule your first lawn fertilizing.
-Most areas of the country can apply their spring lawn fertilizer around the middle of April — hold off, though, if you live in a colder growing zone.
-The soil temp should be 55 degrees or warmer with new grass growth emerging.
+Most areas of the country can apply their spring lawn fertilizer around the middle of April.
+However, hold off if you live in a colder growing zone.
+The soil temperature should be 55 degrees or warmer with new grass growth emerging.
 Use a fertilizer with a higher first number (for nitrogen) on the package, such as a 20-5-10 mixture.

 - Plant your patio container gardens.
 Use high-quality soil specially created for containers, and plant spring-blooming annuals like petunias, violas, pansies, alyssum, snapdragons, gerbera daisy, impatiens, and dianthus.
-The annuals you plant now will vary by region and growing zone — in my area, pansies are a winter annual, but in cooler zones, they are a spring bloomer.
+The annuals you plant now will vary by region and growing zone.

 Garden Chill Goals: